Roses and Chocolates

 Production: Golden Way Media Films

 Roses and Chocolates is a one hour episodic serial narrative which functions as a historical romance novel for television.
-Ostensibly, the five seasons are an epic twenty-year story of love separated by war, following two lead individuals, their struggles, and the changes and contradictions in their lives and characters over these two decades, as well as that of the loved ones they hold close.
+Ostensibly, the five seasons are an epic thirty two-year story of love separated by war, following two lead individuals, their struggles, and the changes and contradictions in their lives and characters over these three decades, as well as that of the loved ones they hold close.

 Roses and Chocolates reinvents the procedural form using a unique, layered story structure which braids multiple time-periods, based on true events.
 This structure breaks apart the traditional tropes that audiences are familiar with from war stories, as we see the repercussions and resonance of conflict, both in the wider society and in the lives of the survivors and for the next generation to come.